 Paterson first learned about whisky making from grandfather, who founded a specialist blending, bottling and brokerage company in 1933.
 His father took over the firm in the 50s, teaching Paterson how to nose whisky when he was just eight-years-old.

-He embarked upon his whisky career as a general production assistant at A. Giles & Company Whisky Blender & Brokers in Glasgow, before moving to Whyte & Mackay.
+He embarked upon his whisky career as a general production assistant at A. Gilles & Company Whisky Blender & Brokers in Glasgow, before moving to Whyte & Mackay.
 Just five years later, at the age of 26, Paterson was promoted to the position of master blender.

 When he’s not making whisky, Paterson is also diploma lecturer for Scotch whisky for the Wine & Spirit Education Trust in London.